In the name of Allah, the Gracious, the Merciful

 إِنِّي لَأُصَابُ بِالْمُصِيبَةِ فَأَحْمَدُ اللَّهَ عَلَيْهَا أَرْبَعَ مَرَّاتٍ أَحْمَدُ إِذْ لَمْ يَكُنْ أَعْظَمَ مِنْهَا وَأَحْمَدُ إِذْ رَزَقَنِي الصَّبْرَ عَلَيْهَا وَأَحْمَدُ إِذْ وَفَّقَنِي لِلِاسْتِرْجَاعِ لِمَا أَرْجُو مِنَ الثَّوَابِ وَأَحْمَدُ إِذْ لَمْ يَجْعَلْهَا فِي دِينِي

-If I am afflicted with a calamity, then I praise Allah four times.
+Verily, if I am afflicted by a calamity, then I praise Allah four times.
 I praise him that it was not worse than it was.
-I praise him when he provides me with patience to bear it.
-I praise him when he guides me to supplicate appropriately and hoping for reward, and I praise him for not making it a calamity in my religion.
+I praise him as he provides me with patience to bear it.
+I praise him as he guides me to remember my hope for reward, and I praise him as he did not make it a calamity in my religion.

 Source: Siyar A’lām al-Nubalā’ 4/105

-In life we will be disappointed when we experience hardship and loss, but our faith and trust in Allah’s infinite wisdom will help us endure these trials and keep us focused on the greatest goal in the Hereafter.
-We should return to the Quran often to hear this message, remind us of the favors of Allah, and keep this worldly existence in the right perspective.
-It is by the Quran, the greatest remembrance, that our hearts will find rest and assurance.
+We should return to the Quran often to hear this message, remind us of the favors of Allah, and keep this worldly existence in a proper perspective.
+It is through the Quran, which is the greatest way to remember Allah, that our hearts will find rest and assurance.

 أَلَا بِذِكْرِ اللَّهِ تَطْمَئِنُّ الْقُلُوبُ